PulseBeamDev/docs/concepts/security.md

 ## 5.2 Signaling Security

-* All PulseBeam signaling traffic is encrypted using HTTPS
+* PulseBeam uses HTTPS to encrypt all signaling traffic
 * Signaling uses Token validation for all resource access
 * Tokens ensures only users whom you issued tokens to can participate in connections.
 * This protects customer data like SDPs